Bookings vs ARR: what ARR means (and what it doesn't)

-ARR is a useful snapshot, but it's easy to misuse.
-Learn what ARR is (and isn't), and how it differs from bookings and cash.
+Bookings vs ARR explained: what ARR is (and isn't), plus how it differs from bookings and cash receipts.

 Definition